 She received her Master of Fine Arts Degree in Painting from the Maryland Institute College of Art (Hoffberger School of Painting) where she studied under the Abstract Expressionist Grace Hartigan, director of Hoffberger School of Painting.
 Rosemary Meza-DesPlas received her Bachelor of Fine Arts from the University of North Texas where she studied with Vernon Fisher.
 Ms. Meza-DesPlas received the Arch and Anne Giles Kimbrough Fund Award from the Dallas Museum of Art in 1995.

-Her work is included in the following collections: Art Museum of Southeast Texas, El Centro College, and Kinsey Institute for Research in Sex, Gender and Reproduction.
-Rosemary Meza-DesPlas has exhibited in Shenyang, China, LuXun Academy of Fine Arts Art; Espace Kiron in Paris, France; Actuel’Art Lagalerie, Paris, France, A.I.R.
+Rosemary Meza-DesPlas has exhibited nationally and internationally in such galleries and museums as Hoxton Arches Gallery in London, UK; Yorck Studios, Berlin,Germany; Shenyang, China, LuXun Academy of Fine Arts Art; Red Head Gallery, Toronto, Canada; Espace Kiron in Paris, France; Actuel’Art Lagalerie, Paris, France, A.I.R.
 Gallery, NYC, NY; Mexic-Arte Museum, Austin, TX; ARC Gallery, Chicago, IL; Center for Latino Arts, Boston, MA; and New Mexico Museum of Art, Santa Fe, NM.

-Rosemary Meza-DesPlas presented a paper for Mod Art’13 on Beauty & Ugliness, Modern Art Conference in Istanbul, Turkey.
+Rosemary Meza-DesPlas has presented academic papers at conferences: Fifth International Conference on the Image, Freie Universitat Berlin, Berlin, Germany, Mod Art’13 on Beauty & Ugliness, Modern Art Conference in Istanbul, Turkey and National Association of Hispanic and Latino Studies, Baton Rouge, LA.
 Ms. Meza-DesPlas has presented many artists talks for galleries & museums including Contemporary Art Dealers of Dallas Art Lab, Dallas, TX; The Artist’s Eye: Artists Looking at Art, Kimbell Art Museum, Fort Worth, TX; Gallery Talk, University of Texas @ Arlington, Arlington, TX and Gallery Talk, University of Arkansas Gallery, Little Rock, AR.

 She has been a juror for several exhibitions such as Texas Visual Arts Association High School Competition @ University of Texas at Dallas; Arkansas Arts Council Individual Artist Fellowship Awards Panel – Works on Paper; Richland College Annual Student Exhibition; Dallas, Texas; 17th Annual Competitive Exhibition, Small Works on Paper Little Rock, AR.